phluentmed/event-scheduler/README.md

 `scheduler.start()`

-Method triggers the EventScheduler to start running, and will start executing tasks in its queue depending on delay and priority.
+Method triggers the EventScheduler to start running, and will start executing actions in its queue depending on delay and priority.

 `scheduler.stop()`

-Method will prevent the event scheduler from taking any more tasks.
-If the scheduler has tasks in the queue, the scheduler goes in stopping status until it's empty then becomes stopped else it goes to stopped directly.
+Method will prevent the event scheduler from taking any more actions.
+If the scheduler has actions in the queue, the scheduler goes in stopping status until it's empty then becomes stopped else it goes to stopped directly.

 `scheduler.run(blocking=True)`

 Is now a private method and should not be called.

 ### Example
 In this example we're going to be creating a bank account and managing transactions with an event scheduler.
+Deposit and withdraw will be our "actions".

 Here in this example it's important to have an accurate balance.
 The transactions we'll focus on are deposit and withdraw for this case.